Comic-Con 2020 is virtual: How and when to watch from home, and what to expect

 Cosplay, but not in person

-It's tough to envision Comic-Con without the colorful and creative cosplayers who attend the convention dressed as everything from superheroes to anime characters to robots and mythological creatures.
-Sadly, this year, no one will be bumping into the Hulk in the hallway on their way to get a hot dog, but organizers have said there will be some virtual version of the event's annual Masquerade, its cosplay showcase.
-We don't know just how yet -- submitted photos?
-Video link-up?
-Online voting?
-But we'll stay tuned for details.
+It's tough to envision Comic-Con without the colorful and creative cosplayers who attend the convention dressed as everything from superheroes to anime characters to robots to mythological creatures.
+Sadly, this year no one will be bumping into the Hulk in the hallway on the way to get a hot dog, but organizers say there will be a virtual version of the event's annual Masquerade, its cosplay showcase.

+"Calling all costumers!" the tweet began.
+"For this year's virtual Masquerade, a page shall be our stage.
+Attendees can watch your entry as a video presentation or a series of photos showcasing your cosplay talents on the official Comic-Con Tumblr page."
+A linked page provides more specific details.
+Entries are limited to a maximum of 50, so apply soon if you hope to be one of them.

+The Masquerade website will go live on July 23, though entries will be judged beforehand, and winners announced online on July 24.

 The very best cosplay we saw at Comic-Con 2019See all photos